 ER: The things I just sketched could all make private financing a reality.
-But private financing is not going to take us to $1 trillion or anything close to it.
+But private financing is not going to take $1 trillion or anything close to it.
 So then there’s got to be federal investment.
 Now the states, you understand, have all stepped up – not all, but most of them have stepped up – red states and blue states alike have increased their gas taxes.
 States like Montana and Wyoming, the reddest of the red states, have increased their gas tax.
 So have states like Pennsylvania and Massachusetts, so it’s a mixed bag.
 Over 17 states have increased their gas taxes significantly.
 In Pennsylvania, after my time as Governor, the Republican Governor in 2014 came out in favor of a gradual 32 cents a gallon increase on the gas tax over five years, and I came up and stood with him and advocated that we pass it.
 We passed it with a mixture of Democrats and Republicans votes, and not one legislator who voted for it was defeated for reelection at the next election.
 Not one.

 AI: Is it a trillion dollars over ten years, is that the number?

-ER: It’s probably a little higher, it’s probably more like a trillion-and-a-half to two trillion.
+ER: It’s probably a little higher, it’s probably more like a trillion and a half to two trillion.
 But a trillion would put us well on our way to repairing our infrastructure.
 And by the way, we’re not just talking about transportation, we’re talking about water and sewer, we’re talking about electric grid, we’re talking about broadband, ports, airports—we’re talking about a lot of things.

 AI: Yes, it’s a pretty big subject.

-ER: And the President is correct in saying that we desperately need to improve our public safety, to improve our quality of life, to make us more economically competitive, and it’s the single best producer of well-paying, middle class, blue collar jobs in America.
+ER: And the President is correct in saying that we desperately need to improve our public safety, to improve our quality of life, to make us more economically competitive, and it’s the single best producer of well-paying, middle class, blue-collar jobs in America.
 The U.S. Department of Transportation estimates that for every billion dollars that is spent, it would produce 25,000 well-paying jobs.
 So if we add an additional 100 billion dollars a year, which is a ten-year, trillion-dollar infrastructure program, if we add an additional hundred billion a year, that would produce 2 and a half million jobs.
 Good jobs that pay $60, $70, $80,000 a year that you don’t have to be a college graduate to hold.

-AI: Is there a last thought you have on the subject of American infrastructure that you’d like to share as we’re headed into this new, Trumpian administration?
+AI: Is there a last thought you have on the subject of American infrastructure that you’d like to share as we’re headed into this new, ‘Trumpian’ administration?